hypercube-software/Audio-Workshops/site/docs/midi-vs-audio.md

 Created by Dave Smith in 1981, the MIDI is pretty impressive in the sense it is still relevant today.

-Imagine that, Hans Zimmer (multi awarded composer of many blockbusters soundtracks), use MIDI during his mega-concerts:
+Imagine that, Hans Zimmer (multi awarded composer of many blockbusters soundtracks), still use MIDI during his mega-concerts:

 ![image-20230312110646083](./assets/image-20230312110646083.png)